 - The applicant’s motivation in pursuing an aviation career;

 - The applicant’s initiative in preparing themselves for such a career through aviation related activities.

 - The contribution the scholarship will make to the applicant in achieving their career goals.

 The scholarship may be awarded more than once to the same applicant.

 Applications must be received by May 15 each year.
 Awards will be announced in August each year.
-The application must include a statement in at least 500 words on:
+The application must include a statement of a maximum of 500 words on: